To determine the level of sirolimus in the blood in order to establish a dosing regimen, maintain therapeutic levels, and detect toxic levels

 Normally, a person's immune system recognizes a transplanted organ as foreign and begins to attack it.
 Sirolimus limits this response and helps to prevent organ rejection by inhibiting the activation and production of white blood cells called T-lymphocytes.
 It also inhibits antibody production.

 Sirolimus is typically taken by mouth (orally) and, after ingestion, is absorbed from the digestive tract.
-The drug's concentration peaks in the blood within a couple of hours and then gradually declines.
-It is metabolized by the liver and is eliminated from the body in the stool (more than 90%) and urine (less than 2%).
+The drug's concentration peaks in the blood in approximately two hours and then gradually declines.
+It is metabolized by the liver and in the gut and is eliminated from the body in the stool (more than 90%) and urine (less than 2%).

-The sirolimus level must be monitored over time with laboratory tests because the drug has a narrow therapeutic index or range of effective concentration.
-If the drug concentration is too low, organ rejection may occur; if it is too high, symptoms associated with toxicity may develop.
+The sirolimus level must be monitored over time with laboratory tests because the drug has a narrow therapeutic index, which is the range between minimal effective concentration and minimum toxic concentration.
+If the drug concentration is too low, organ rejection may occur; if it is too high, symptoms associated with toxicity may develop, such as low platelet, low white blood cell, and high triglyceride levels.
 The sirolimus blood test is usually measured as a "trough" level, with blood collection just prior to the next dose – at the drug's lowest concentration in the blood.

 How is it used?